AyalaVirtual/MusicPlaylistAPI/README.md

 ### Special Thanks

 * Suresh Sigera - my instructor who not only taught me all the concepts used in this project, but also wrote the code I used in the security package handling authorization.
-GitHub Link: https://github.com/sureshmelvinsigera
+[GitHub](https://github.com/sureshmelvinsigera)

 * Elizabeth Yang - my partner in pair programming during class, who helped me to refactor CRUD methods relevant to the user, which I used as a reference when writing the CRUD methods for this project.
-GitHub Link: https://github.com/lizabawa
+[GitHub](https://github.com/lizabawa)

 ### Author